Nimisha88/WeatherJournal/README.md

 ## Limitation and Scope

-* Words being highlighted as emo-words are limited to a few frequently used words used to express oneself.
+* Words being highlighted as emo-words are limited to very few frequently used words used to express oneself.
-* Application is limited to US Zip codes only, can expand to cover all zip codes across the globe.
+* Application is limited to US Zip codes only, can be expanded to cover zip codes across the globe.